edhowland/renf/README.md

 #### Modifying the behaviour of the template function

 newf will supply invocation-only variables before invocating the $FTPLT function.
-These variable can be used by this function to create strings in the resulting file that is created.
+These variables can be used by this function to create strings in the resulting file that is created.

 - NUMF : The number of this file (E.g. 020